T of C

 17. Zui Yu Chang Wan (A Drunken Fisherman Sings in the Evening)

 Sun Yü-Ch'in was born in 1915 in Tangshan, Hebei province.
 In 1930 he began studying a variety of music instruments, including the xiao and di flutes, the yueqin moon lute and the huqin two-string fiddle.
-In 1936 he began studying guqin with Tian Shounong4 of Tianjin, learning over 20 melodies from him.
+In 1936 he began studying guqin with Tian Shounong8 of Tianjin, learning over 20 melodies from him.
 Sun graduated in politics and economics from Chinese College in Beijing, then joined the army in the war against the Japanese invasion.
-He went to Taiwan with the army in 1950 but was unable to play qin again until 1955, at which time his Chan (Zen) Buddhism master introduced him to Chang Chih-Sun.5 Sun revised his playing style when studying with Chang, later also learning melodies from recordings he was able to get from the Mainland.
-Due to the difficulty in getting qins in Taiwan he learned to make them himself, though his main achievement in this regard was teaching Ye Shih-Ch'iang to make them.6 In 1989 the government selected Mr. Sun as one of its first Living National Cultural Treasures.7 On the CD made in his honor in 1991 (now out of print) he speaks about the qin, then plays Xiangjiang Yuan, Xiao Xiang Shui Yun, Yu Qiao Wenda and Ao Ai.
+He went to Taiwan with the army in 1950 but there were few qin players in Taiwan at that time,9 and he was unable to play qin again until 1955, at which time his Chan (Zen) Buddhism master introduced him to Chang Chih-Sun.10 Sun revised his playing style when studying with Chang, later also learning melodies from recordings he was able to get from the Mainland.
+Due to the difficulty in getting qins in Taiwan he learned to make them himself, though his main achievement in this regard was teaching others such as Ye Shih-Ch'iang to make them.11 There are at least two publications of CDs with his playing.12

 Footnotes (Numbers refer to entries in Zhongwen Dacidian)